ibm-cloud-docs/logs-router/howto/agent-std-cluster.md

     - The Kubernetes CLI to manage the cluster by using `kubectl` commands.
 [Learn more](/docs/containers?topic=containers-cli-install).

 - Read about [Connecting to {{site.data.keyword.logs_routing_full}}](/docs/logs-router?topic=logs-router-about&interface=api#about_connecting).

+- Check the agent versions that are available.
+For more information, see [Checking the available agent versions](https://cloud.ibm.com/docs/logs-router?topic=logs-router-check-agent-versions).

 ### Step 1.
 Define the authentication method for the agent